UBC-MDS/DSCI_522_Group-11_Save-The-Earth/README.md

 ## About

 Here we attempt to build a prediction model employing the k-nearest neighbours algorithm, designed to leverage energy consumption and energy generation measurements to predict CO2 emissions of a country.
+Understanding the correlation between consumption of various energy types and CO2 emission is critical for formulating policies aimed at reducing emissions and mitigating climate change impacts [Allen et al., 2018].
 Our model’s performance on the unseen test dataset is quite commendable, as reflected by an $R^2$ of 0.97.

 However, the model’s effectiveness lies in its ability to identify instances in the training dataset that closely resemble the data it is trying to predict.
 This means that when it encounters scenarios not represented in its training data, such as substantial shifts in energy usage or the introduction of new types of clean energy, its predictions may not be as accurate.
 Consequently, to tackle these potential limitations, it is advisable to continue research efforts to further enhance the model’s predictive capabilities.